merative/spm-ui-upgrade-helper/docs/customer_guide.md

     - Note that Docker volume names MUST be absolute paths.
 2. Open your browser to http://localhost:3000
 3. Press `F1` or `cmd + shift + p`.
-4. Type "Run UI Upgrade Helper".
+4. Type "Run SPM UI Upgrade Helper".
 You should see multiple available functions.
 5. Click the function you want to run.
 6. Wait a few minutes seconds for the tool to finish.
 7. The files in `INPUT_FOLDER` will be scanned and the results placed in `OUTPUT_FOLDER`.